-- Boating facilities should be located and designed to ensure no net loss of ecological functions or other significant adverse impacts, and, where feasible, enhance degraded and/or scarce shoreline features. - Boating facilities should not unduly obstruct navigable waters and should consider adverse effects to recreational opportunities such as fishing, pleasure boating, swimming, beach walking, picnicking, and shoreline viewing. - Boating facilities should be located in areas of low biological productivity as documented in a report prepared by a qualified professional at time of application. - 4) Boating facilities should be located and designed so their structures and operations will be aesthetically compatible with the neighboring area and will not unreasonably impair shoreline views.
-However, the need to protect and restore functions and to provide for water-dependent uses carries higher priority than the protection of views. - 5) Limits should be put on the size of community docks to address the potential for impacts on neighboring properties. - 6) Accessory uses at boating facilities should be limited to water-oriented uses, or uses that provide physical and/or visual shoreline access for substantial numbers of the general public.
+- 1) Boating facilities should be located and designed to ensure no net loss of ecological functions or other significant adverse impacts, and, where feasible, enhance degraded and/or scarce shoreline features. - Boating facilities should not unduly obstruct navigable waters and should consider adverse effects to recreational opportunities such as fishing, pleasure boating, swimming, beach walking, picnicking, and shoreline viewing. - 3) Boating facilities should be located in areas of low biological productivity as documented in a report prepared by a qualified professional at time of application. - 4) Boating facilities should be located and designed so their structures and operations will be aesthetically compatible with the neighboring area and will not unreasonably impair shoreline views.
+However, the need to protect and restore functions and to provide for water-dependent uses carries higher priority than the protection of views. - 5) Limits should be put on the size of community docks to address the potential for impacts on neighboring properties.

+6) Accessory uses at boating facilities should be limited to water-oriented uses, or uses that provide physical and/or visual shoreline access for substantial numbers of the general public.
 Non-waterdependent accessory uses should be located outside of shoreline jurisdiction or outside of the shoreline setback.

-- Location Standards. - a.
-New boating facilities shall not be permitted in areas where dredging will be required or where impacts to shoreline ecological functions and processes cannot be mitigated. - New boating facilities shall not significantly affect the rights of navigation on the water of the state. - c.
-Boating facilities shall not be located where their development would reduce the quantity or quality of critical fish and wildlife habitat areas as defined in LMC Section 14A.154.020 (Critical

-Areas and Natural Resource Lands Regulations, Ordinance No.362 3(part), 2004) or where significant ecological impacts would occur.

-- Boating facilities shall be located and designed with the minimum necessary shoreline stabilization to protect facilities, users, and watercraft from floods or destructive storms. - Boating facilities shall not be located where it would be incompatible with the need to protect the public health, safety, and welfare. - f.
-Boating facilities shall be located only where adequate utility services are available, or where they can be provided concurrent with the development.

-2) Facility Design.

-- All boating facilities shall be designed to avoid and minimize impacts.
+- 1) Location Standards. - a.
+New boating facilities shall not be permitted in areas where dredging will be required or where impacts to shoreline ecological functions and processes cannot be mitigated. - b.
+New boating facilities shall not significantly affect the rights of navigation on the water of the state. - c.
+Boating facilities shall not be located where their development would reduce the quantity or quality of critical fish and wildlife habitat areas as defined in LMC Section 14.154.020 (Critical Areas and Natural Resource Lands Regulations, Ordinance No.362 3(part), 2004) or where significant ecological impacts would occur. - d.
+Boating facilities shall be located and designed with the minimum necessary shoreline stabilization to protect facilities, users, and watercraft from floods or destructive storms. - e.
+Boating facilities shall not be located where it would be incompatible with the need to protect the public health, safety, and welfare. - f.
+Boating facilities shall be located only where adequate utility services are available, or where they can be provided concurrent with the development. - 2) Facility Design. - a.
+All boating facilities shall be designed to avoid and minimize impacts.
 All unavoidable impacts must be mitigated. - b.
 All boating facilities shall be the minimum size necessary to accommodate the anticipated demand.
 Specifically, the amount of overwater cover, the size, and number of in-water structures, the waterward length of the facility, and the extent of any necessary associated shoreline stabilization or modification shall be minimized.
 Boating facilities shall meet all applicable Shoreline Modification regulations in Chapter 5.
-Community and public moorage facilities shall meet the size and usage requirements established in Chapter 5, Section C(5).

-3) Site Design and Operation.
+Community and public moorage facilities shall meet the size and usage requirements established in Chapter 5, Section C(5). - 3) Site Design and Operation. - a.
+Boating facilities shall be designed so that lawfully existing or planned public shoreline access is not blocked, obstructed, nor made dangerous.